zhanglae/largeVis/README.md

 [![Travis-CI Build Status](https://travis-ci.org/elbamos/largeVis.svg?branch=0.1.6)](https://travis-ci.org/elbamos/largeVis) [![Coverage Status](https://img.shields.io/codecov/c/github/elbamos/largeVis/0.1.6.svg))](https://codecov.io/github/elbamos/largeVis?branch=%22) [![https://gitter.im/elbamos/largeVis](https://badges.gitter.im/elbamos/largeVis.svg)](https://gitter.im/elbamos/largeVis?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/elbamos/largeVis?branch=0.1.6&svg=true)](https://ci.appveyor.com/project/elbamos/largeVis)

 This is an implementation of the `largeVis` algorithm described in (<https://arxiv.org/abs/1602.00370>).
-It also incorporates a very fast algorithm for estimating k-nearest neighbors, implemented in C++ with `Rcpp` and `OpenMP`, and for visualizing a map of the manifold in the manner demonstrated by [Andrej Karpathy](http://cs.stanford.edu/people/karpathy/cnnembed/).
+It also incorporates a very fast algorithm for estimating k-nearest neighbors, implemented in C++ with `Rcpp` and `OpenMP`, and for visualizing a map of the manifold like [this](http://cs.stanford.edu/people/karpathy/cnnembed/).

 #### Project Status & Caveats

 -   Support for sparse matrices!
--   Now tested with (dense) matrices &gt; 1 Million rows, and sparse matrices with &gt; 10,000 features.
+-   Now tested with (dense) matrices &gt; 2.5 Million rows, and sparse matrices with &gt; 10,000 features.
--   Memory efficiency and performance are excellent.
-Memory efficiency can be improved further by using utility functions to perform the algorithm in stages.
+-   Performance is good.
+Memory efficiency is still an issue, but can be improved further by using utility functions to perform the algorithm in stages.
 (Explained in the vignette.)
 -   Not yet fully tested:
     -   The alternative distance function (*α* = 0).
 -   I am attempting to replicate the paper's results with larger datasets.
 This takes time because my hardware is not as powerful as the authors'.
 If you have any to volunteer, please contact me!